#database #rocksdb #leveldb #lsm

 Addressing major concerns

-• Range Query: Since keys are separate from values, won't that affect range queries performance.
+• Range Query: Since keys are separate from values, won't that affect range queries performance?
 Well, we now have internal parallelism in SSDs, as we fetch the keys from the LSM tree we can fetch the values in parallel from the vlog file.
-This benchmark from the Wisckey Paper shows how for request size ≥ 64KB, the aggregate throughput of random reads with 32 threads matches the sequential read throughput.
+This benchmark from the Wisckey Paper shows how, for request size ≥ 64KB, the aggregate throughput of random reads with 32 threads matches the sequential read throughput.

 Designed for asynchronous runtime (unstable)

-Based on the introduction and efficiency of async IO at the OS kernel level e.g io_uring for the Linux kernel, VelarixDB is designed for asynchronous runtime.
-In this case Tokio runtime.
+Based on the introduction and efficiency of asynchronous IO at the OS kernel level e.g io_uring for the Linux kernel, VelarixDB is designed for asynchronous runtime.
+In this case, Tokio runtime.
 Tokio allows for efficient and scalable asynchronous operations, making the most of modern multi-core processors.
-Frankly, most OS File System does not provide async API currently but Tokio uses a thread pool to offload blocking file system operations.
-This means that even though the file system operations themselves are blocking at the OS level, Tokio can handle them without blocking the main async task executor.
-Tokio might adopt io_uring in the future.
-(We haven't benchmarked the async version therefore this is unstable and might be removed in a future version)
+While some operating systems — such as macOS — do not currently provide native asynchronous file system APIs, Tokio handles this limitation gracefully.
+It uses a dedicated thread pool to offload blocking file system operations, effectively spawning separate threads behind the scenes for file I/O. This ensures that the async runtime remains non-blocking and responsive, even when interacting with inherently blocking system calls.
+The goal is to use tokio-uring which supports the use of io_uring in an asyncrhorous context in this case Tokio.
+Tokio might natively support in the future.
+(We haven't benchmarked the async version therefore, this is unstable and might be removed in a future version).

 Disclaimer